 When gingivitis is not treated, it can advance to “periodontitis” where gums pull away from the teeth and form spaces (called “pockets”) that become infected.
 Our immune system fights the bacteria as the plaque spreads and grows below the gum line and starts to break down the bone and connective tissue that hold teeth in place.
 Not cool.

 To make matters worse, if you are pregnant or nursing you are more susceptible to gum disease!
 As if you didn’t already have enough to think and worry about!
 Due to hormonal changes, 40 percent of women will develop gingivitis sometime during their pregnancy, a condition called pregnancy gingivitis (source).

 Some studies have shown that there is a relationship between periodontitis and pregnancy complications like preterm delivery, low birth weight, etc. (study, study), and even cardiovascular disease and diabetes (study, source).

 I have always had dental issues.
-I wore braces top and bottom for four years as a teenager, complete with metal headgear (good times!).
+When I was a teenager, I wore braces top and bottom for four years, complete with metal headgear (good times!).
 I had teeth growing in my palate that had to be removed, teeth that had to be turned 90 degrees, the works.
 Today, I still have permanent braces behind my bottom front teeth and two impacted wisdom teeth that I still have not removed because the roots are wrapped around a major nerve.
 Yes, wow!
 Honestly, I thought my problems were behind me in my twenties.